 Retailers, wholesalers and distributors who typically have a large number of operating leases, will be significantly impacted by the new ASC 842 lease accounting standard.
 Retail companies lease a variety of assets, ranging from real estate to manufacturing equipment.
 Sometimes, retailers even also act as lessors.
 Here is a brief overview of how the retail industry will be affected by the new lease accounting standards.

 It is easy to overlook embedded leases that now must appear on-balance sheet.
 Leases can include everything from real estate leases for individual stores and distribution centers to vehicle leases, IT systems and office equipment leases.
 Service or supply contracts could also include embedded leases on property, plant, and equipment.

 Retail companies lease a diverse range of assets from buildings to manufacturing equipment and sometimes retailers also act as lessors.
 A retailer’s supply contract may require a dedicated factory for production.
 According to the new standards that factory may need to appear on the retailer’s balance sheet as a leased asset.
-A retailer with a dedicated facility under contract as a third party to fulfil online orders might need to account for that facility as a leased asset.
+A retailer with a dedicated facility under contract as a third party to fulfill online orders might need to account for that facility as a leased asset.
 Learn more about the differences between real estate and equipment leases.